IbraTech04/subly/README.md

 - The extension is not very user friendly.
 I'm working on that
 - The extension currently only supports SRT Files.
 In the future, I'd like to support other formats
 - I havent finalized the icons and UI.
 I'm working on that
 - Probably lots of other stuff that I'm not aware of.
-If you find something wrong, please open an issue!
+If you find something wrong, please open an issue!\

+At some point, I intend on rewriting this PoC into something actually usable.
+But this is *good enough* for now.